 UC is committed to training an academic graduate population that reflects the diversity of the state and nation.
 African American/Black students are extremely underrepresented in UC graduate and professional programs.
 This remains a challenging area.
 For example, the five-year average of 2010-14 for enrollment of African Americans in UC academic doctoral programs was 2.9%.
-The most recent five-year average enrollment rate (2017 through 2021) is 4.2%.
+The most recent five-year average enrollment rate (2018 through 2022) is 4.2%.

 In order to enhance the pipeline of African American students who earn advanced degrees from UC Ph.D. programs, UC launched an initiative in 2011 that provides fellowships to UC Ph.D. students who participated in the UC-Historically Black Colleges and Universities (HBCUs) Initiative.
 The UC-HBCU Initiative seeks to improve the representation of HBCU alumni in UC graduate programs, particularly Ph.D. programs, by investing in relationships and projects with HBCU students and faculty.
-Thus far, 305 UC-HBCU former interns have applied to UC graduate programs and 158 have been admitted (18 to master's programs).
-As of fall 2022, there are expected to be 90 Ph.D. students and four academic master's students from this program enrolled at UC.
-Sixteen students earned master's degrees, and nineteen fellows have completed Ph.Ds. as a direct result of the program.
-Seven (37%) have secured tenure track positions in the professoriate, four within California (including UC, CSU and private institutions), one at an out of state public institution and two at HBCUs.
+More than 300 UC-HBCU former interns have applied to UC graduate programs.
+This fall, a total of 92 Ph.D. fellows will be enrolled at the University of California as a direct result of the UC-HBCU Initiative and 27 Ph.D. students have graduated.
+Of those 27, eight secured tenure track positions in the professoriate: five within California institutions (UC, CSU and private), one at an out-of-state public institution and two at HBCUs.

-In addition, the UC HSI Doctoral Diversity Initiative (UC-HSI DDI), launched in 2019, aims to enhance faculty diversity and pathways to the professorate for underrepresented students from California HSIs.
+In addition, the UC HSI Doctoral Diversity Initiative (UC-HSI DDI), launched in 2019, aims to improve faculty diversity and pathways to the professorate for underrepresented students from California HSIs.
 The UC-HSI DDI awards competitive grants and funding to support graduate student preparation for the professoriate.
-The UC-HSI DDI includes two components: 1) competitive grant awards to UC faculty/faculty administrators to support short-term and long-term programs/projects to enhance and expand pathways to the professoriate for underrepresented students; and 2) funding to directly support graduate student preparation for the professoriate.
-Funding includes resources to support a limited number of Ph.D. students (two per campus), named UC President's Pre-Professoriate Fellows (UC PPPF), who are California HSI alumni and have advanced to candidacy at UC.
+The UC-HSI DDI includes two components: 1) competitive grant awards to UC faculty/faculty administrators to support short-term and long-term programs/projects to improve and expand pathways to the professoriate for underrepresented students; and 2) funding to directly support graduate student preparation for the professoriate.
+Funding includes resources to support a limited number of Ph.D. students (three per campus starting fall 2023), named UC President's Pre-Professoriate Fellows (UC PPPF), who are California HSI alumni and have advanced to candidacy at UC.
 Additional professional development support for underrepresented Ph.D. students is provided to campus graduate divisions to encourage and help more scholars explore opportunities to help them consider, and pursue, careers in the professoriate.
-Another goal of the UC-HSI DDI is to enhance the climate of academic programs through interventions, incentives and efforts that foster an academic culture of inclusion and equity - especially for faculty and students from underrepresented communities.
-To date, the initiative has named 55 UC President's Pre-Professoriate Fellows since the program's inception; three of whom have been awarded the prestigious UC President's Postdoctoral Fellowship and two received the Chancellor's Postdoctoral Fellowship.
+Another goal of the UC-HSI DDI is to improve the climate of academic programs through interventions, incentives and efforts that foster an academic culture of inclusion and equity - especially for faculty and students from underrepresented communities.
+To date, the initiative has named 85 UC President's Pre-Professoriate Fellows since the program's inception.
+Twenty-six fellows have completed their Ph.D.
+Of those that have graduated, 17 went on to postdoc appointments; including three that obtained the highly coveted UC President's Postdoctoral Fellowship (UC PPFP) and three that were awarded the Chancellor's Postdoctoral Fellowship (CPF).
+Nine fellows secured tenure-track faculty positions; of which five are in California's public institutions (UC/CSU/CCC).